Annual Tariff/Copyright Forms

 NOTE: For additional tariffs for uses of music in non-broadcasting activities (e.g. producing CDs, classical music concerts, use of live or recorded music at public events, etc.), see http://www.socan.ca/licensees/music-use, http://www.resound.ca/tariffs/, and http://www.cmrra.ca/music-users/need-a-license/.

-NOTE re: PODCASTS: There are no tariffs for use of music in podcasts.
+There are no tariffs for use of music in podcasts.
 Legally, podcasts are treated differently from other online music uses, and the difference makes it unlikely that any podcasting tariffs will be proposed in future.
 The only way to obtain the right to use copyrighted music in podcasts is by directly contacting each copyright holder to seek permission.
 Failure to obtain permission could result in some copyright holders threatening legal action unless their music is removed.
+SOCAN may tell you that their tariff 22.C (or some other similar name) will cover you for broadcasting, but that is false.
+It will only cover your podcast to the extent that you offer a webstream of it, but if you offer a download it does not apply and you still require permission from the individual copyright holders.

 In the Copyright Tariff Context